flhofer/dell_TB16_firmware/README.md

 ### Synaptics MST flashing on non-Dell systems

 I added the Multi-Transport-Stream flash utility distributed with the official packages above to the folder.
-This is mainly because the flasher aborts if the system detected is not a Dell.
-You will find two exe's, both supposedly `3.12.002`, but one of them was distributed in the TB15/16/18DC package with version `1.05`, and the other was distributed in the WD15 package with version `1.07`.
+This is mainly because the flasher aborts if it detects a system that isn't Dell.
+You will find two EXEs, both supposedly `3.12.002`, but one was distributed in the TB15/16/18DC package as `1.05`, and the other in the WD15 package as `1.07`.
 They differ, so I added both.
-I guess the latter has the program code to write the MST firmware over USB in addition to TB - would explain the 0.5MB extra.
+I guess the latter has the program code to write the MST firmware over USB in addition to TB- which would explain the 0.5MB extra.
 The files were designed to run as a command-line tool on Windows 10 and should flash without active DP streams.
 So keep that in mind when preparing for a flash (i.e., Rufus). **TBC with short command example**

 # The Dell TB16 Dock